Ouch! Burning pee! Is this a urinary tract infection (UTI)?

 - Wear loose clothing.

-This common condition is certainly not pleasant; however, it is common and treatable.
-By tuning in to your body and following the care tips listed above, you can get on the path to fewer UTIs in the future.
+This common condition certainly isn't pleasant; however, it’s pretty common and treatable.
+By tuning in to your body, seeking out care when needed, and following the care tips listed, you can get on the path to fewer pesky pee-related issues in the future.